| Tyler | Inner Guard | Tracing Board | Middle Chamber | Holy Spirit Watch | Seek | 3° Tour | Keystone Kraft Koncepts | |

 In early 1960's he joined the Masonic Order of Freemasonry known in Italy as the Grande Oriente (recognized by mainstream Freemasonry UGLE & U.S. Grand Lodges).
 As Grand Master of P2 Gelli declared himself "a lifelong anti-communist".

-Secret Head of C.I.A. and M.I.5 "Stay Behind" Underground Resistance Force Plan with the codename Operation "Gladio", who worked under the direct supervision of Freemason Dulles, who later became the C.I.A. director fired by JFK.
+Member of C.I.A. and M.I.5 "Stay Behind" Underground Resistance Force Plan with the codename Operation "Gladio", who worked under the direct supervision of Freemason Dulles, who later became the C.I.A. director fired by JFK.
 In the event of a takeover by Communists or anyone else the C.I.A., M.I.5 or Pentagon didn't like in Europe or Latin America, "Gladio" would wage a clandestine war of subversion and terrorism against the offending Government/ Movement/People.
 This is likely what happened to Salvadore Allende of Chile and the Socialist Government of Greece in the "Colonels Coupe".

 Under Gelli P2 Masonic Lodge was the most powerful, political, and violent secret organization in Italy.
 Important Italian Generals, magistrates, and businessmen became members of P2 Masonic Lodge which Gelli served from the hierarchy of Freemasonry.
 Determined to destroy Italy's parliamentary system of government in order to form a Presidential Dictatorship, Gelli recruited members who swore allegiance to him rather than to the nation of Italy.